Waste Not, Want Not: Best Deals to Buy in September

 Don’t Get Sucked into Black Friday Just Yet

 As we look into the fall months, there is a tendency to wait it out for Black Friday deals on tech products.
 However, September has traditionally been a good time for laptop deals and extremely good for desktop deals.
 If you are in the market for an all-in-one design or simply the traditional setup, you are likely to find desktop deals that rival what you can score during Black Friday sales.
-We should also expect to see more price drops on Haswell PCs which have been out about 3 months.

 If you are in the market for something larger, look to plasma televisions in the 55-inch to 65-inch range for the best deals during September.
 However, if you’re interested in LED or 3D televisions, it’s best to wait until early November to start taking advantage of more aggressive deals.